EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 ```

 The  total charge
-is particularly important to note down and will be used in the `Solvating and
+is  important to note and will be used in the `Solvating and
 ionise a system` step of system preparation.

-More information about the flags and options of this program can be found in
+More information about PDB2GMX can be found in
 the GROMACS
 [PDB2GMX manual](http://manual.gromacs.org/documentation/current/onlinehelp/gmx-pdb2gmx.html)